cameocodes/coder-academy-notes/april16.md

 - Keep profile details (name, address, contact etc) in a separate table to the user account table
 - Usernames aren't necessary, just make user log in with email address (unless social media, then offer username)

+---

-# Steps to Create Instagram Clone
+## Creating an Instagram Clone
 Steps wrapped in () are for installing Bootstrap in the process.
 - `rails new instarails`
 - `gem 'devise'` to gemfile and `gem 'rspec-rails', '~> 3.7'` to :development and :test group